Labrador Australian Football Club

 Labrador Australian Football Club, also known as the Labrador Tigers, is a Gold Coast based sports club.
 Labrador's Australian rules football team currently competes in the Queensland Australian Football League.
 From 2011 to 2014 it was an inaugural member club of the NEAFL competition.

 Formed in 1963 the Tigers played in the Gold Coast AFL until they were promoted into the Queensland State League in 1997.
 Runners-up in 2010 the club is a founding member of the NEAFL.

 Premierships (7)

 Club song

-The Labrador Tigers have the same club song as that of the Richmond Tigers based on "Row, Row, Row".
+The Labrador Tigers have the same club song as that of the Richmond Tigers based on "Row, Row, Row From Ziegfeld Follies".